RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

 > We implement these operations as [affine interpolation solvers](https://github.com/lqiang67/rectified-flow/blob/main/rectified_flow/flow_components/interpolation_solver.py) in our code base.
 {: .example}

-For instance, the natural Euler sampler under spherical RF is
+Solving these equations, the natural Euler sampler under spherical RF is

 > **Example 1.
 Natural Euler Sampler for Spherical Interpolation**